Skip to main content

 Cons

-Samsung’s SSDs have led the pack for years, and the 980 Pro is no different.
+It might not be Samsung's flagship SSD anymore, but the 980 Pro is still a top-tier NVMe SSD.
 Boasting sequential read speeds of up to 7,000 MBps and sequential write speeds of up to 5,000 MBps, the 980 Pro is an SSD that takes full advantage of PCIe 4.0.
 It’s still compatible with PCIe 3.0, but the drive enjoys twice the data transfer rate on PCIe 4.0.

 Samsung 980 Pro 500GB